V4Fire/Client/src/components/friends/friend/README.md

 # components/friends/friend

-This module provides a superclass to create classes friendly to the main component class, i.e. it can use private or protected methods and properties.
+This module provides a superclass to create classes friendly to the main component class, i.e., it can use private or protected methods and properties.

 __b-example/theme.ts__